ngocpq/AutoUpdate/README.md

-# AutoUpdate
+# Readme

-This repository contains sample code to test the feasibility of our idea as well as supporting libraries.
+This repository contains sample code to test the feasibility of our idea, classes designs, as well as supporting libraries.

 Our implementing code:
 - [DynamicUpdate_Demo](https://github.com/ngocpq/AutoUpdate/tree/master/DynamicUpdate_Demo) folder: contains all of our source code.
 It contains several sub-projects.
-You can open all these project in Visual studio by openning the solution file DynamicUpdate_Demo.sln
+You can open all these projects in Visual studio by openning the solution file DynamicUpdate_Demo.sln

 Branches:
 - [master](https://github.com/ngocpq/AutoUpdate/tree/master) branch: contains the most stable version that can be ran.